farhanyousaf786/Mongoose-Project/README.md

 # Mobile Gallery

-A basic website to upload you mobile information and share with others.
-Moreover, You can look to other's mobile devices and give them feedback.
+A website to upload your mobile information along with image, and share with others people.
+Moreover, You can look other devices and add feedback to thier post.
+In addition, website has feature to edit and delete posts.

 ## Screen Shoots will be here!